 Figure 10 shows the LPC/LSP mode decoder.
 Frames of bits received at the frame rate are unpacked and resampled to the 10ms internal frame rate using linear interpolation.
 The spectral magnitude information is resampled by linear interpolation of the LSP frequencies, and converted back to a quantised LPC model $\hat{H}(z)$.
-The harmonic magnitudes are recovered by averaging the energy where $\hat{H}(k)$ is the N{dft} point DFT of the received LPC model for this frame.
-For phase synthesis, the arg[H(z)] component is determined by sampling $\hat{H}(k)$ in the centre of each harmonic:
+The harmonic magnitudes are recovered by averaging the energy of the LPC spectrum over the region of each harmonic: